 If you’re on the market for the best smartwatch that’s powerful and still affordable, you wouldn’t immediately think of Apple, but their Apple Watch Series 4 easily fits the bill.
 The Series 4 is designed to improve upon the previous model (why fix what isn’t broken?) while still adding additional features.
-Compare this smartwatch with our COOKOO connected watch for iPhone review to be sure you’re making the right choice.
+Compare this smartwatch with our COOKOO connected watch for iPhone review to be sure you’re making the right choice from the best smart watches.

 Why We Like It – Apple Watch Series 4 Review